-Museum Studies Graduate Programs near Buffalo
+Museum Studies Graduate Programs & Schools in Buffalo

-On top of selecting a program level, degree type, and program format, you might have a few additional concerns when finding one that works for you.
-Here are a few more things you might want to think about.
+On top of selecting a program level, degree type, and program format, you might have a few additional concerns when deciding between museum studies graduate programs.
+Here are some more things you might want to think about.

 These are only a few examples.
 Your specific needs might vary, so feel free to modify or add to this list while you search!